 Step 10: Connect with SLICE

 Recruiting engaged, motivated and passionate individuals will help you achieve the meaningful work of your student organization.
-The SLICE Office arranges opportunities throughout the year for you to meet your future members depending on if you're looking to recruit from the general student body or for Greek chapters.
+The SLICE Office arranges opportunities throughout the year for you to meet your future members depending on if you're looking to recruit from the general student body or for fraternity and sorority chapters.

 Productive student organizations must work together as a team and the team should be built on a solid foundation of communication, trust and accountability.
 Embracing tech for your student organization can enhance teamwork and help you to communicate effectively and efficiently.
-Utilize university resources like The Bridge, a platform for student org's to start discussion posts, to message members, to post events and to record your activities and membership to showcase involvement.
+Utilize university resources like TartanConnect, a platform for student orgs to manage membership and message members, to post events, to run annual officer elections, to and to record your activities and membership - showcasing involvement and life within your organization.

 Accessing Your Org's Spaces

 As a Carnegie Mellon student organization, you have the ability to obtain a mailbox and access to cards and buildings to conduct your organization's business.

 CMU places a high expectation on our student organizations.

 Student org's are expected to positively contribute to our campus community while adhering to all applicable policies, procedures and laws governing student organization conduct.
 Any misalignment with these expectations is handled through the student organization conduct process and managed by SLICE.
 SLICE expects that our student organization leaders will report concerning behavior and educate members on the resources available to them.

 A brand is a perception formed in the mind of your audiences at every point of contact — verbal or visual.
 Words and images used to represent your org’s brand reflect your organization and what is stands for as part of the Carnegie Mellon community.